Import Duty Calculator

 What is import duty in India?

 Import duty is the total tax payable when goods enter India for home consumption.
 It is not a single charge — it is a stack of separately legislated components, each computed against a different base.
-Getting the stack right matters: under-paying triggers demand notices and interest at the time of post-clearance audit; over-paying ties up working capital that you may struggle to recover.
+Getting the stack right matters: under-paying triggers demand notices and interest at post-clearance audit; over-paying ties up working capital you may struggle to recover.

-- Basic Customs Duty (BCD) — the headline rate set per HSN code in the First Schedule to the Customs Tariff Act, 1975.
+- Basic Customs Duty (BCD) — the headline rate set per HSN code in current CBIC notifications.
 Computed as a percentage of CIF value.

-- Social Welfare Surcharge (SWS) — fixed at 10% of BCD by the Finance Act 2018.
-Replaces the older 3% Education Cess.
+- Social Welfare Surcharge (SWS) — fixed at 10% of (BCD + AIDC) by Finance Act 2018.
+A small subset of HSN codes are SWS-exempt.

-- Integrated GST (IGST) — the GST you would have paid on the same goods if sold domestically.
-Applied to (CIF + BCD + SWS), at one of four slabs: 5%, 12%, 18%, or 28%.
+- Integrated GST (IGST) — applies to (CIF + BCD + AIDC + SWS), at one of the seven schedules in Notification 9/2025-IGST.
 Creditable as input tax credit if you are GST-registered.

 - Compensation Cess — a top-up on specific HSN codes, typically luxury or sin goods (motor vehicles, tobacco, aerated beverages, certain coals).
 Most imports do not attract Cess.